MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-service-bus.md

 ms.custom: devx-track-java
 ---

-# How to use the Spring Boot Starter for Azure Service Bus JMS
+# Use JMS in Spring to access Azure Service Bus

 This article demonstrates how to use Spring Boot Starter for Azure Service Bus JMS to send messages to and receive messages from Service Bus `queues` and `topics`.